vignkri/vignesh/content/posts/building-data-teams.md

 author: "Vignesh Krish"
 date: 2022-02-10
 linktitle: foundations of data teams
-title: Building Foundations of data teams - Pt.
-1
+title: Building Foundations of data teams
 ---
 Building the foundations of a data team and the data team itself is a struggle.